 will compile HDF5 and install it to subdirectories in \$HOME/local.
 By default this will use the GCC compiler suite; other compilers can be used by setting the CC, CXX and F77 environment variables.
-Note the use of --enable-fortran2003; the Fortran 2003 interface is required by HANDE.
+Note that for versions of HDF5 prior to 1.10.0 it is necessary to use the additional flag --enable-fortran2003 to include the Fortran 2003 interface which is required by HANDE.